ci-group/revolve2/docs/source/student_tutorial/index.rst

 * Evaluating your robots is crucial for your experiments.
 In :code:`simulate_single_robot` we just simulated a single robot but did nothing with results.
 Examples on how you can evaluate fitness or results in general, can be found in:

     * :code:`evaluate_single_robot` shows how to evaluate a single robots fitness (defined by displacement from the origin).
-    * :code:`evaluate_multiple_isolated_robots` shows how to evaluate the fitness of multiple robots, in parrallel.
+    * :code:`evaluate_multiple_isolated_robots` shows how to evaluate the fitness of multiple robots, in parallel.

 * To see how you can structure an experiment, look at: :code:`experiment_setup`